Harbourfront, Toronto: Character

 The area along the waterfront is composed of mixed uses.
-The federal government lands to the south of Queen's Quay include a community centre, a Toronto fire department station, various boating uses, parkland and the Harbourfront Centre.
+The federal government lands to the south of Queen's Quay include a community centre, a Toronto Fire Services station, various boating uses, parkland and the Harbourfront Centre.
 To the north of Queen's Quay, all of the industrial lands along the street have been replaced with high-rise condominium towers.
 To the east of the federal government lands, the waterfront is mixed with industrial uses, a hotel, ferry docks, boating uses, a sugar factory and vacant lands.

 Neighbourhood issues

 The neighbourhood is separated from the rest of downtown Toronto by the elevated Gardiner Expressway.
-A project to link Lower Simcoe with Simcoe St. via tunnel has been completed to provide a new link between Harbourfront and downtown, though access between the waterfront and the core remains an issue.
-Proposals have been made to demolish the Expressway in the area.
+A project to link Lower Simcoe with Simcoe Street via tunnel was completed to provide a new link between Harbourfront and downtown, though access between the waterfront and the core remains an issue.
+Proposals have been made to demolish the expressway in the area.
 One proposal was to demolish the highway east of Spadina Avenue.
-Another proposal, to demolish the highway from the Don River to Jarvis Street is being actively studied by the City of Toronto.
+Another proposal, to demolish the highway from the Don River to Jarvis Street, is being actively studied by the City of Toronto.

-The Toronto Island Airport is another neighbourhood issue.
-The airport, located to the south-west of the neighbourhood, is opposed by local community groups and some city politicians, including Toronto's past mayor, David Miller, as an impediment to the waterfront lands redevelopment.
-Toronto's former mayor, Rob Ford, on the other hand, backed an expansion of the airport, as it created jobs.
+Billy Bishop Toronto City Airport, also known as Toronto Island Airport, presents other neighbourhood issues.
+The airport, located to the southwest of the neighbourhood, is opposed by local community groups and some city politicians, including Toronto's past mayor, David Miller, as an impediment to the redevelopment of the waterfront lands.
+Another former mayor of Toronto, Rob Ford, backed an expansion of the airport, as it created jobs.
 The airport, built in the 1930s, is utilized for regional air travel.
-The airport generates hundreds of noise complaints monthly to its operator, the Toronto Port Authority.
-The Toronto Port Authority confirmed on September 12, 2008, that Porter Airlines was fined for breaking noise curfews in its operations at the Island Airport.
-A study by the Port Authority is being conducted into reducing noise from Porter's takeoffs and landings.
+The airport generates hundreds of noise complaints monthly to its operator, the Toronto Port Authority, now PortsToronto.
+The Toronto Port Authority confirmed on September 12, 2008, that Porter Airlines was fined for breaking noise curfews in its operations at the airport.
+In 2008, a study by the Port Authority was conducted seeking ways to reduce noise from Porter's takeoffs and landings.